Tibetan Plateau: Geology and geological history

 Much of the Tibetan Plateau is of relatively low relief.
 The cause of this is debated among geologists.
 Some argue that the Tibetan Plateau is an uplifted peneplain formed at low altitude, while others argue that the low relief stems from erosion and infill of topographic depressions that occurred at already high elevations.

-The current tectonics of the plateau is much debated.
-The two end-member models are the block model, in which the crust of the plateau is formed of several blocks with little internal deformation separated by major strike-slip faults.
-In the alternative continuum model, the plateau is affected by distributed deformation resulting from flow within the crust.
+The current tectonics of the plateau are also debated.
+The best-regarded explanations are provided by the block model and the alternative continuum model.
+According to the former, the crust of the plateau is formed of several blocks with little internal deformation separated by major strike-slip faults.
+In the latter, the plateau is affected by distributed deformation resulting from flow within the crust.

 Environment

 The Tibetan Plateau supports a variety of ecosystems, most of them classified as montane grasslands.
 While parts of the plateau feature an alpine tundra-like environment, other areas feature monsoon-influenced shrublands and forests.
 Species diversity is generally reduced on the plateau due to the elevation and low precipitation.
-The Tibetan Plateau hosts the Tibetan wolf, and species of snow leopard, wild yak, wild donkey, cranes, vultures, hawks, geese, snakes, and water buffalo.
+The Tibetan Plateau hosts the Tibetan wolf, and species of snow leopard, wild yak, wild ass, cranes, vultures, hawks, geese, snakes, and water buffalo.
 One notable animal is the high-altitude jumping spider, that can live at elevations of over 6500 m.

 Ecoregions found on the Tibetan Plateau, as defined by the World Wide Fund for Nature, are as follows: